 Uluru (or Ayers Rock, named after a South African politician by the man who first set foot on Uluru in 1873 – Uluru was discovered a year before by Ernest Giles) is not the highest monolith of Australia (which is Mount Augustus in Western Australia – Uluru is about 348 meters high) but by far the most famous.
 And it has significant meaning to the Aboriginal people, ceremonies or still held, for over 30000 years.
 You can walk around the base of Uluru, which is about 9,4 km wide.

 Although the sandstone rock is a monolith, erosion here too has done the job: parts of the rock have collapsed, there are waterholes and strange looking holes.
 The artwork is thousands of years old.
 It is an amazing place!
 The second part of the park’s name refers to Kata Tjuta, or the Olgas.
 A bit farther than Uluru, at 5O km from Yulara.
 We find this a mythical place, the highest dome is about 546 metres high.
-You can walk between the domes (Walpa Gorge Walk and Valley of the Winds Walk), in the valley, where it can get extremely hot even 16864825101_7df25be59c_zon a not so warm day.
+You can walk between the domes (Walpa Gorge Walk and Valley of the Winds Walk), in the valley, where it can get extremely hot even on a not so warm day.
 There isn’t much wind in the valley.
 Walking between and around these ancient cliffs, looking above and trying to conceptualize where you are … Kata Tjuta is truly stunning!

 There are some rules you have to obey to when visiting the national park.
 There are places where you cannot stop or park, some parts of Uluru cannot be photographed.
 Rock climbing is highly discouraged.
 Not only is it dangerous, but it is also disrespectful.
 Since the first tourists came, a lot of places so important to the indigenous people have been desecrated.